Andronomos/MoreBombs/README.md

 # MoreBombs
 A Terraria mod that adds extra bombs that create other blocks when they explode, similar to the dirt bomb.
+Useful for patching holes while building or creating custom terrain.

-Below is a list of all the bombs added by this mod:
+Below is a list of blocks this mod adds regular and sticky bomb variants for:\

-- Snow Bomb
-- Sticky Snow Bomb
+- Snow
-- Ash Bomb
-- Sticky Ash Bomb
+- Ash
-- Mud Bomb
-- Sticky Mud Bomb
+- Mud
-- Stone Bomb
-- Sticky Stone Bomb
+- Stone
-- Sand Bomb
-- Sticky Sand Bomb
+- Sand
-- Cloud Bomb
-- Sticky Cloud Bomb
+- Cloud
-- Ebonstone Bomb
-- Sticky Ebonstone Bomb
+- Ebonstone
-- Ebonssand Bomb
-- Sticky Ebonssand Bomb
-- Pearlsand Bomb
+- Ebonsand
-- Sticky Pearlsand
+- Pearlsand
-- Pearlstone Bomb
-- Sticky Pearlstone Bomb
+- Pearlstone
-- Crimstone Bomb
-- Sticky Crimstone Bomb
+- Crimstone